bonjour, dame eiffel

 When in France, saying “Hello!” to start a conversation is not a good idea.
 You will be brushed rudely with snarks, rolling eyes and exasperated sighs.
 Not just because they are bunch of snobs, but because they take pride on their language and they will be delighted to see foreigners attempting to speak their tongue even if we can’t even pronounce Bonjour properly.

-Upon touching down, the first in line of business is to see the most photographed man-made structure on earth–to get it done and over with.
+Upon touching down, the first in my line of businesses is to see the most photographed man-made structure on earth–to get it done and over with.

 Now read this aloud: “Mademoiselle, coude a sec et sale aisselle… est dégueulasse!”

 See?
-It sounded like a mellifluous flirtation when spoken by a true blue french man.
+It sounded like a mellifluous flirtation when spoken by a true blue native speaker.
 Even if he was just saying he finds your dry elbows and dirty armpits repulsive.

 The 130-year old iron lattice masterpiece stunned me with amazement and awe, like seeing pornography again for the first time.
-But magic and urge to burst into a soliloquy in langue française was not there at all.
+But I did not feel the magic and urge to burst into a soliloquy in langue française, not at all.
 Possibly because I was bombarded with Asian tourists, African souvenir vendors, native American street performers weaving dreamcatchers while dancing with pan flute accompaniment and the only remotely French in the area is the bunch of students from India who were attempting to speak French with an accent sounding like drunk karaoke singers.

-The Eiffel is a representation of our dreams and aspirations–once mocked and deemed ambitious, but the sturdy and imposing statement made it stand the test of time… So every time darkness looms, you just have to be patient and it will eventually erupt with spectacular orgasm of brilliance.
+The Eiffel is a representation of my personal dreams and aspirations–once mocked and deemed ambitious, but the sturdy and imposing statement made it stand the test of time… So every time darkness looms, one just have to be patient and it will eventually erupt with spectacular orgasm of brilliance.

 Eiffel tower and the Philippines